 Although there are no current studies on the health benefits of lychee, the antioxidant content of the fruit may help prevent diabetes and heart disease (source: The International Journal of Biochemistry & Cell Biology).

 Rambutan originates from Southeast Asia and grows in trees that can be as high as 80 ft (27 m).
-Although the reddish fruit has hairy-looking spikes all over its skin, they aren’t sharp, and the flesh is very supple, creamy, and tasty.
+Although the reddish fruit has hairy-looking spikes all over its outer skin, they aren’t sharp, and the flesh is very supple, creamy, and tasty.

-Rambutan is a rich source of vitamin C and many other trace elements, including iron, potassium, and calcium.
+Rambutan fruit is a rich source of vitamin C and many other trace elements, including iron, potassium, and calcium.
 It also contains high amounts of water, so adding it to your diet can promote healthy weight loss with time.